zashaweinberglab/type-II-A-leader-repeat/README.md

 Our initial test dataset for type II-C systems is in the directory `data/training-test/old/old-II-C--test.tab`.
 Subsequent analysis suggested that some of these systems might not be correctly classified, so we conservatively removed them the test dataset (see file `data/training-test/II-C--test.tab`).
 Neither of these type II-C datasets have significant aggregate p-values.

+We used a subset of systems to draw Figure 5A.
+These subsets are in the directory `data/figure-data`.

 ## About the scripts

 The scripts are almost exclusively written in Python.
 The scripts are prefixed with "Chase", which was my code for this project.
 For the Python scripts, a description of command line arguments and possible flags can be obtained by running the script with the flag `-h`.
 In summary, there are the following: